 Sixth, nothing I have said or done was meant to suggest what I think your verdict should be.
 The verdict is entirely up to you.1

-Finally, the verdict form is your written decision in this case.
+[Note: To submit the case to the jury with a general verdict form alone or with a general verdict form plus special fact question(s), use the following: Finally, the [general] verdict form is your written decision in this case.
 [The form reads: (read form)].
-You will take [this] [these] form[s] to the jury room, and when you have all agreed on the verdict[s], your foreperson will fill in the form[s], sign and date [it] [them], and tell the [marshal] [bailiff] [court security officer] that you are ready to return to the courtroom.
+You will take [this] [these] form[s] to the jury room, and when you have all agreed on the verdict[s], your foreperson will fill in the form[s], sign and date [it] [them], and tell the [marshal] [bailiff] [court security officer] that you are ready to return to the courtroom.]

+[Note: To submit the case to the jury with a special verdict form alone, use the following: Finally, the court has prepared a Special Verdict form with a set of written questions for you to answer.
+These questions, which I shall read to you, will be provided to you in writing and contain places for you to record your findings.
+You will note that some questions should be answered only if certain answers are given to prior questions.
+The form contains specific directions about how to proceed.
+Consider the questions in their numerical order and follow the stated directions.
+You must record as your findings only answers to which all [number] jurors unanimously agree.
+When you unanimously have decided upon the answer to any question considered, the foreperson will record the answer in the space provided.
+When you have finished with all the questions, the foreperson will sign and date the form and tell the [marshal] [bailiff] [court security officer] that you are ready to return to the courtroom with your verdict.
+I will now read the Special Verdict form to you.]

-[If more than one form was furnished, you will bring the unused forms in with you.]
+[If alternative forms are furnished, state: You will bring the unused forms back into court with you.]

 Notes on Use

 The trial judge may give a fair summary of the evidence as long as the comments do not relieve the jury of its duty to find that each party has proved those elements upon which such party has the burden of proof.
 Judges may, in appropriate cases, focus the jury on the primary disputed issues, but caution should be exercised in doing so.
 See United States v.
 Neumann, 887 F.2d 880, 882-83 (8th Cir.
 1989) (en banc).